-We have moved to South Surrey/White Rock near the Morgan Creek golf course.
+Located in South Surrey/White Rock area near Morgan Creek golf course.

 Manual Osteopathy is a hands on therapy that addresses the whole and not just the symptomatic areas.
 Osteopathic Manual Practice (OMP) differs from the American style Doctor of Osteopathy (DO) in that a DO performs surgeries and prescribes medications.
 Both however are similarly versed in Osteopathic manual techniques and evaluation.